Undergraduate Course: Children and The Family (EDUA08091)

 |No Exam Information

-Demonstrate knowledge of different contexts of family and learning (e.g. family and school) and a variety of family types (e.g. those described in disabilities studies).
+- Demonstrate knowledge of and compare different contexts of family and learning (e.g. family and school) and a variety of family types (e.g. those described in disability studies.

-Compare and contrast different ideas concerning power relations within the family and the role of actors who contribute to a child¿s development (including children).
+- Compare, contrast and synthesise different ideas concerning power relations within the family and the roles of actors who contribute to a child's development (including children).

-Demonstrate reflexivity when evaluating practical examples and case studies of professional interaction with children and parents.
+- Demonstrate reflexivity when critically evaluating practical examples and case studies of professional interaction with children and parents.

-Demonstrate knowledge of different social policy relating to families and state.
+- Demonstrate knowledge of different social policies relating to children, families and the state.